It passes through Alabama, Arkansas, Georgia, Illinois, Kentucky, Missouri, North Carolina, Oklahoma, and the upper Tennessee River.

-1. Trail of Tears Alabama: The History
+1. Trail of Tears in Alabama: The History

-A long time ago, in the once scenic valley of Southeast United States lived people of the Cherokee tribe.
+A long time ago, in the once scenic valley of Southeast United States lived the people of the Cherokee tribe.
 At the beginning of the 1930s, 125,000 Native Americans lived on millions of acres of land in Southeast USA.

-When white settlers came to Indian territory, they viewed native Americans as uncivilized people.
+When white settlers came to Indian territory, they viewed Native Americans as uncivilized people.

 Cherokee people were living peacefully within their territory.

-In 1838, 6000 federal and state militia troops entered the country of Southern tribes and occupied Fort Payne.
-Soldiers captured them and marched them from their homes.
-They forced them into prison camps.
+In 1838, 6,000 federal and state militia troops entered the country of Southern tribes and occupied Fort Payne.
+Soldiers captured them, marched them from their homes, and forced them into prison camps.

-After the US signed treaties with the Cherokees, everything became better.
-But things took a high toll in 1829.
+After the US signed treaties with the Cherokees, everything flourished, but things took a high toll in 1829.

 “You have bought a fair land, but you will find its settlement dark and bloody.”